tarab2001/finalYearProject/README.md

 # Booking System

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-A booking system created for a fictional Physio Company that demonstrates how this booking system can be used for a business.
+A booking system created for a fictional Physio Company that demonstrates how this booking system can be used for any business.
 It was created using React.js and TailwindCSS.

 ## Prerequisites

-ReactJs
+ReactJs \
-TailwindCSS
+TailwindCSS\
-Firebase
+Firebase\

 npm install will install all the dependencies you will need